BrianSturgis/JanWeek2Project/README.md

 - Form gathers input from the user.
 - Variable names are descriptive of what they represent.
 - Web page is styled using custom CSS.
+- Asks the user for their name and address them directly in all of the responses to them.
+- Uses fade in/out or slide in/out jQuery Effects throughout your project.

 ## Known Bugs
 - there are most likely unused div tags and that is due to this project still being in a "build" state.